-Figure 70.
+Figure 66.
 The Net / WAN page.

 To create a new connection, click the Add button.
-On the page displayed, select the needed value from the Connection Type drop-down list and specify the relevant values.
+On the page displayed, specify the relevant values.

 To edit an existing connection, left-click the relevant line in the table.
 On the page displayed, change the parameters and click the Apply button.